microsoft/fluentui/rfcs/react-components/components/combobox-spacebar.md

 - Defaulting to `true` means the simplest/most basic use case is not the default
 - Defaulting to `true` means the Combobox space behavior is different from Dropdown by default, which primarily affects keyboard and screen reader users.
 - Providing a prop to alter the space key behavior potentially means inconsistent behavior within an app, or across related apps
+- This behavior is not aligned with the results of the user study

 ### 2. `allowSpaceCharacter` prop, default to `false`